Orange Line (Bangkok): Development

+Western section tender delay and litigation

 On 3 July 2020, the MRTA released the tender for the design and construction of the Western extension.
 However in late August 2020, the tender submission deadline was subsequently delayed. and the MRTA amended the tender assessment criteria resulting in a lawsuit and an injunction suspending the tender decision.
 The tender was subsequently cancelled by the MRTA in February 2021 given ongoing litigation by the BTSC.
 After approval by the Administrative Court given ongoing litigation, a new tender issued in October has a deadline for bids of January 2022.

 The Criminal Court - Corruption and Malfeasance Division hearing into the cancelled tender process was conducted in late December 2021 which further delayed the reissued tender timeframe.
 Subject to court approval, the MRTA planned to review tender bids for a period of 3 months before seeking Cabinet approval for a reissued tender in April or May 2022.
 The MRTA reissued the new tender on 24 May 2022 with tender packages available for purchase until 10 June.
-14 different companies purchased the auction envelopes.
+Fourteen different companies purchased the auction envelopes.

 The 141 billion baht western extension consists of 86 billion baht for civil works, 14 billion for land appropriation and 31 billion for systems installation, rolling stock and maintenance.
-The winning bidder is expected to be announced in August 2022.

-Route Alignment

-The MRT Orange Line starts at Suwinthawong rd in Min Buri District in Bangkok's eastern suburbs as an elevated line running along Ramkhamhaeng Road.
-It will interchange with the future MRT Yellow Line at Lam Sali station.
-It then proceeds underground near Lam Sali intersection in Bang Kapi District, where there will be a transfer to the MRT Yellow Line.
-It continues southwest along Ramkhamhaeng Road, passing Hua Mak Stadium and Ramkhamhaeng University to Rama IX rd intersection.
-The line then proceeds west along Rama IX rd and crosses Pradit Manutham Road to the current Mass Rapid Transit Authority of Thailand (MRTA) Headquarters and MRT Blue line depot.
-Then it routes north to the Thailand Cultural Centre Station to interchange with the MRT Blue Line.

-The western section of the MRT Orange Line, runs west from Thailand Cultural Centre Station via Din Daeng housing estates and Bangkok City Hall 2 to Vibhavadi Rangsit Road, Sam Liam Din Daeng Junction.
-Then turns left into Ratchaprarop Road towards Pratu Nam and turns right into Phetchaburi Road then interchanges with BTS Sukhumvit Line at Ratchathewi Station.
-It continues along Lan Luang Road and Ratchadamnoen Avenue, then crosses the Chao Phraya River near Phra Pinklao Bridge, passes Siriraj Hospital and goes along Bangkok Noi Rail line and terminates at Bang Khun Non at Charan Sanitwong rd, where it interchanges with the MRT Blue Line.
+The winning bidder was announced by the MRTA on 9 September 2022 with BEM winning the right to build and run the extension over the ITD consortium.
+However, continued litigation by the BTSC into 2023 has delayed the start of construction.